 How do I know if my child will enjoy Swim Team?

-You’re always welcome to try it!
+They’re always welcome to try it!
 Summer Swim Team is a limited-length program, while our year-round teams can be started and canceled at any time with provided notice.

 Beginning your child in the right level will make a significant difference in their perception of Swim Team.
 We recommend starting them in the Summer Swim Team or Developmental Swim Team.
 Both require a tryout where we’ll place your child in the best level for their ability.